 Normally, more expensive collections of cards, like those housed in boxes and tins, have higher chances of having rare cards.

-Those that have a circle or diamond won’t be worth much right now, but may be worth a lot someday when they’re rare.
+Those that have a circle or diamond won’t be worth much right now but could be worth a lot someday when they’re rare.

 Cards with a star or a holofoil picture, a star followed by a letter or symbol, or secret cards (that is, those that have an X/Y number where X is greater than Y).